 Let's look at each type of event in more detail.

 This is the original biathlon event.
 Competitors each start 30 seconds apart, skiing five laps around a 3 or 4 km loop.
 At the end of each lap (except the final lap), competitors shoot.
-The four shooting portions in order are prone, standing, prone, standing.
+The four shooting portions in order are prone, standing, prone, standing, with five shots each round.
 Each missed shot adds a one-minute penalty.
 Standings are determined by overall time, which runs continuously from the moment a competitor leaves the starting line to when he or she crosses the finish line.
-The winners of this event will finish in under an hour.
+The winners of this event will finish in under 50 minutes.